soixantecircuits/node-mediainfo-q/README.md

 The `mediainfo` command has to be available somewhere in the PATH of the user node is running as.

+* `brew install mediainfo` - should install the latest on Mac

 License
 -------